immannan/elasticsearch/md/Lab_2.md

-Before we start writing our first queries to interact with Elasticsearch, we should familiarize ourselves with a very important tool: Kibana Console.
-This is important because Elasticsearch has a very rich REST API, allowing you to do all sorts of operations with Elasticsearch.
-Kibana Console has an editor that is very capable and aware of the REST API.
-It allows for auto completion, and for the formatting of queries as you write them.

-In Lab 1, we successfully
-installed Kibana and launched the UI at `http://localhost:5601`.
+In Lab 1, we successfully installed Kibana and launched the UI at `http://localhost:5601`.
 As we mentioned previously, Kibana is the window into the Elastic Stack.
 It not only provides insight into the data through visualizations, but it also has developer tools such as the `Console`.
 The following diagram shows